 Look for Ultra-Lightweight

 Regardless of what features make it onto your ‘must have’ and ‘nice to have’ list, portable can mean different things to different people.
-For example, an audiometer that comes with a 20-pound battery pack is not nearly as easy to carry around as the new, ultra-lightweight tablet audiometers that weigh in at just 1 pound.
+For example, an audiometer with a 20-pound battery pack is not nearly as easy to carry around as the new, ultra-lightweight tablet audiometers that weigh only 1 pound.
 In fact, they don’t require a battery pack at all.
 These long-lasting rechargeable devices are perfect for the traveling clinician.
-And if by chance you already use an iPad to perform other therapies, then you now have one less piece of equipment to carry from place to place.
+And if, by chance, you already use an iPad to perform other therapies, then you now have one less piece of audiometer equipment to carry from place to place.

 How Does It Monitor for Noise?

-Another serious consideration – especially if you want to perform full threshold seeking tests out in the field – is how your system of choice monitors and adjusts for background noise.
-If you are going to be performing tests outside of a booth, then you need to know that your results are clinically accurate.
+Another serious consideration – especially if you want to perform full threshold-seeking tests out in the field – is how your system of choice monitors and adjusts for background noise.
+If you are performing tests outside of a booth, you need to know that your results are clinically accurate.
 Investigate your options.
 Read the validation studies.
 The best devices offer advanced capabilities around ambient noise monitoring and have the research to back it up.

 Go Paperless and Automate What You Can

 Imagine a world with no more paper-based audiograms.
-The newest portable audiometers can be used to obtain a baseline audiogram and then when the patient is retested in the future, can automatically detect if there has been any threshold shift.
+The newest portable audiometers can be used to obtain a baseline audiogram, and then when the patient is retested in the future, it can automatically detect if there has been any threshold shift.

 What Accreditation Does Your System of Choice Have?